Frequently Asked Questions

 Q: What should I do if I think someone has my access codes?

 A: Immediately change your password in online banking.
 This feature can be accessed under the Options menu.
 Additionally, please contact the bank during business hours and ask to speak with customer service.

 Q: What happens if I don’t log off of the system?

 A: Online Banking has a ten (10) minute time out feature.
-If the system has been inactive for over ten minutes, the user will be required to re-enter their User ID and password.
+If the system has been inactive for over ten minutes, the user will be required to re-enter their Access ID and password.

 Q: Are there limits on the number of transfers I can make?

 A Yes, depending on the type of account you have.
 Some accounts, such as checking accounts, have no limits on the number of transfers that can be made.
 However, savings accounts and money market deposit accounts, by federal regulation, have limits to the number of permissible transactions.
 More information is available by contacting the bank or this information can be found in the disclosures provided at the time you opened your account.

 - Do not use an obvious number (for example, 1234) or other accessible information for your Access ID or PIN.

 - Ensure no one is watching when you enter your Access ID and PIN.

 - Try to memorize your Access ID and Password, rather than writing them down.

 - If you record your Access ID and Password, store the document in a secure place.

 - Do not allow Windows to automatically save your online passwords.

 - Do not share your Access ID and Password with others.

 - Change your Access ID and/or Password on a regular basis.

 - Report any unusual account activity immediately.

 - Do not provide personal information, including passwords, over the phone.

 - Always log out of the system.